 Thwomp Panel Panic: 1 to 3 players

 In this indoor game, you need to change all the blocks to one color.
 Watch out!
 Some of the boxes with arrows also change a nearby box.
 You can use that to your advantage in this timed game.
+One band can be used for multiple players.
 It's in a dungeon between Mario Kart and Toadstool Cafe.
 Can you see the steam coming out as Thwomp crashes down above the entrance?
 There are so many toadally cool details and moving parts in this land!
+The more times you try, the harder it gets.

 Bowser Jr. Shadow Showdown: up to 12 players

-Once you collect three keys, you can compete in Bowser Jr. Shadow Showdown.
+Once you collect three keys, you can compete in the Bowser Jr. Shadow Showdown.
 Guests with three keys can scan their wristbands at the entrance to unlock the door and collect coins from the challenge.
-Unfortunately, you must have a Power-Up Band and the virtual keys to enter.
+You must have at least one Power-Up Band and three virtual keys to enter.
+One band gets four players inside to do the challenge.

 Bowser Jr. stole Princess Peach’s golden mushroom.
 Can you win it back?
 Pay attention to the instructional video.
 It’s a full-body game: